Who We Are

 Questions and Answers

-Registration is open year-round and continues throughout the summer.
+Registration is for 2021 begins on March 1st and continues throughout the summer.
 So, that means it is never too late to register your child for a summer of fun!
 We also offer year-round programs, so if it’s after the camp season, contact us to enroll for these.

 To register your child, click the “Enroll” button in the middle of this page.